5 Reasons People Choose to Stay Single

 Here and elsewhere you can find hundreds of articles offering advice for starting relationships, thriving in relationships, ending relationships, and recovering after a relationship ends.
 Largely absent from these conversations are those who avoid relationships or are too uncomfortable to express their feelings while in a relationship.
 Sure, there are posts about perpetual bachelors and about loving yourself when you’re single, but even these single-person posts miss an important subset of people – those who are uncomfortable, avoidant, fearful, or repelled by the idea of joining in any meaningful emotional exchange.

-In next week’s post I will explore why some people are single when they so don’t want to be.
+In next week’s post, I will explore why some people are single when they don’t want to be.
 That is in many ways a whole different topic.
-In this post I address a few of the reasons why people invest in remaining single or choosing not to partner, though there are far more reasons than I could ever describe here.
-Most importantly, the 5 reasons I describe in this post are meant to be combined to better understand yourself and other, in all your complexity.
+In this post, I address a few of the reasons why people invest in remaining single or choosing not to partner, though there are far more reasons than I could ever describe here.
+Most importantly, the five reasons I describe in this post are meant to be combined to better understand yourself in all your complexity.
 Nobody is all or nothing.
-You are a combo platter of different experiences at different times.
+You are a combo of different experiences at different times.
 By exploring a few theories as to why some people choose to be alone, avoidant, or have trouble connecting, I hope to provide a resource for people who can’t, won’t, or don’t want to enter into a partnered relationship.
 I’d also like to provide their partners (when they exist) a lens through which to better understand the experience of being with someone uncomfortable with connection.